AnyLog-co/documentation/blockchain commands.md

 ## Maintaining the global copy on a blockchain platform

-Using a blockchain platform requires configurations that detail the platform.
-However, a :
+Using a blockchain platform requires the following :
 1. Connecting to the blockchain platform.
 The following command connects to the blockchain platform:
 <pre>
 blockchain connect to [platform name] where [connection parameters]
 </pre>
 Details are available [here](https://github.com/AnyLog-co/documentation/blob/master/using%20ethereum.md#connecting-to-ethereum).
 2. Updating the blockchain platform with new policies using the commands [blockchain insert](#the-blockchain-insert-command) or ***blockchain push***.
 3. [Configuring synchronization](https://github.com/AnyLog-co/documentation/blob/master/blockchain%20configuration.md) against the blockchain platform.

 ## Adding policies